-Hypothyroidism affects approximately 5 million people in Canada, 90% of which are women.
-The thyroid gland is the body’s internal thermostat.
-The thyroid hormones T3 and T4 control how quickly the body burns calories and uses energy.
+Thyroid problems affect millions of people in Canada, 90% of which are women.
+The thyroid gland is the body’s internal regulator of our metabolism.
+The active thyroid hormone T3 controls how quickly the body performs biological processes, burns calories and uses energy.

 What are the symptoms of hypothyroidism?